 The rewards of this intergenerational movement go both ways: age 50+ people inspire and educate younger people and younger people inspire and educate people age 50+.

-Nonprofit organizations serving kids, young adults, and underserved communities can apply to be matched with a Gen2Gen volunteer who can bring the skills, experience, and enthusiasm needed for a wide variety of roles, ranging from mentoring to capacity building to staff support.
+Nonprofit organizations serving kids, young adults, and underserved communities apply to join the Gen2Gen movement and are committed to engaging adults 50+ as they bring the skills, experience, and enthusiasm needed for a wide variety of roles, ranging from mentoring to capacity building to staff support.

 Gen2Gen is a nationwide campaign powered by Encore.org, the originating organization for Encore Fellows and fellowships.
-As the host of the local Puget Sound-area chapter, 501 Commons will recruit older adults with a passion for helping young people and fostering positive intergenerational relationships and connect them with a participating host organization.
+As the host of the local Puget Sound-area chapter, 501 Commons will work with older adults with a passion for helping young people and fostering positive intergenerational relationships and connect them with an organization that is interested in their services.

 - Assisting high school students in applying for college, seeking financial aid, and developing studious work habits